Winter Family Fun at Hardwick

 4. Build a den

 One of the staples of childhood imagination and fun, create a temporary home in nature with the branches you can find.
-Inside the stableyard, opposite The Great Barn Restaurant we have just the materials you’ll need in an open grassy space to do this.
-If you’re feeling a little more adventurous, Lady Spencer's wood has lots of naturally fallen branches for you to collect and build your own den.
+Go to Lady Spencer's wood where you will find lots of naturally fallen branches for you to collect and build your own den.

 6. Go welly wandering